Standard Grease

 - Matching NLGI class

-Using incompatible base oils or soap bases will lead to premature bearing failure.
+Using non-miscible base oils or soap bases will lead to premature bearing failure.

 Special Lubricant

-For high-speed applications, we can provide you with suitable lubricants upon request.
-Please contact myonic application engineering for this purpose.
+For high-speed applications, we can provide you with a suitable lubricant upon request.
+Please contact the myonic application engineering team for this.

 Preservatives